cracker0dks/whiteboard/README.md

 - username => The name which will be shown to others while drawing
 - title => Change the name of the Browser Tab
 - randomid => if set to true, a random whiteboardId will be generated if not given aswell
+- copyfromwid => set this to a whiteboardId you want a copy from.
+Only copies the content if the current whiteboard is empty.

 ## Configuration